Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

-Our predictions for number of events in the detector $i$ are determined by difference of MiniBooNE and a detector $i-$setup.
-In particular, the difference of geometries plays crucial role.
-Therefore, bounds from timing are crucial for our consideration.
-The bounds are different for scenarios with $N$ production in the decay pipe via mixing and in a detector via upscattering.

-In the first case, $N$ propagates from the production point in a pipe to the detector, {\it i.e.} the distance equals baseline $l$.
-In such scenario, a delay of the events produced by $N$ with respect to signal from usual neutrinos equals
+The key parameters of the scenarios are masses and lifetimes of new particles.
+Therefore, the bounds from timing of the MB events are crucial for our consideration.
+The bounds differ for scenarios with $N$ production in a decay pipe via mixing and in a detector via upscattering.
+In the first case, $N$ propagates from a production point in a pipe to a detector, {\it i.e.} the distance equals the baseline, $l$.
+A delay of the events produced by $N$ with respect to the signal from usual neutrinos equals